mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ## Event objects

-Sometimes inside an event handler function, you'll see a parameter specified with a name such as `event`, `evt`, or `e`.
+Sometimes, inside an event handler function, you'll see a parameter specified with a name such as `event`, `evt`, or `e`.
 This is called the **event object**, and it is automatically passed to event handlers to provide extra features and information.
 For example, let's rewrite our random color example again slightly: